 Diablo Immortal’s announcement was met with, at best, a mixed reception.
 It’s been several years since Blizzard released a mainline Diablo game, and so the trailer seemed a tease for those expecting a full PC or console release.
 As such, the backlash was immediate, with some accusing Blizzard of cashing in on fans’ goodwill, and that the game was merely a reskin of co-developers NetEase’s previous mobile ARPG titles.

-Blizzard has looked to allay fears, saying that it’s taking as much care with Diablo Immortal as any of its titles, and assuring fans that it’s an all-new game worth their time.
+Those concerns have largely been allayed after later Blizzard announced the game would be coming to PC as well as mobile.
+But the studio tried to previously assure fans that it’s taking as much care with Diablo Immortal as any of its titles and that it’s an all-new game worth their time.

 However, so great has been the animosity that Blizzard has had to show its hand for further titles earlier than expected.
-While it hasn’t explicitly stated that Diablo 4 is in development, it has said that Immortal is not the only Diablo game currently in the works.
-So expect, sooner or later, another fully fledged Diablo game to be revealed.
+Diablo 4 was officially announced at Blizzcon 2019 but, previous to this, Blizzard revealed that Immortal was not the only Diablo game currently in the works.

 Diablo Immortal pricing and in-game purchases